-- 1. Make sure that Policy Server is running and that Log Server can connect to Policy Server. - Navigate to the bin directory on the Log Server machine (C:\Program Files\Websense\Web Security\bin, by default) and verify the Policy Server IP address and UID in the websense.ini file.

-The Policy Server UID in websense.ini should match the one in the config.xml file on the Policy Server machine.

-3. Still in the bin directory, make sure the logserver.ini file exists and has not been corrupted.

-If an error occurs when you try to open the file in a text editor, replace the corrupted file with a good file from backup.
+- 1. Make sure that Policy Server is running and that Log Server can connect to Policy Server - 2.
+Navigate to the bin directory on the Log Server machine (C:\Program Files\Websense\Web Security\bin, by default) and verify the Policy Server IP address and UID in the websense.ini file. - The Policy Server UID in websense.ini should match the one in the config.xml file on the Policy Server machine. - 3.
+Still in the bin directory, make sure the logserver.ini file exists and has not been corrupted. - If an error occurs when you try to open the file in a text editor, replace the corrupted file with a good file from backup. - 4.
+Make sure the Log Server machine has not run out of disk space.

-- 4. Make sure the Log Server machine has not run out of disk space. - Verify that the folders defined for ODBC cache and BCP files on the Settings > Reporting > Log Server page in the Web module of the TRITON Manager exist, and that Log Server has permission to write to them. - 6.
+- 5. Verify that the folders defined for ODBC cache and BCP files on the Web > Settings > Reporting > Log Server page in the Forcepoint Security Manager exist, and that Log Server has permission to write to them. - 6.
 If Log Server is defined to run as a domain administrator account, set the service to run as Local System: - a.
-Open the Windows Services tool (Start > Administrative Tools > Services or Server Manager > Tools > Services) on the Log Server machine. - b.
-Scroll down to find the Websense Log Server service, then right-click the service name and select Properties. - c.
-Select the Log On tab to view and click Local System account, then click OK. - 7.
+Open the Windows Services tool on the Log Server machine. - b.
+Scroll down to find the Websense Log Server service, then right-click the service name and select Properties. - Select the Log On tab to view and click Local System account, then click OK. - 7.
 Make sure Log Server is registered properly with the Windows operating system.
 See Log Server and Windows registration, page 6.